GeorgeD88/Spotify-QuickSave/README.md

 [![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54&style=flat)](https://www.python.org/)
 [![Spotify](https://img.shields.io/badge/Spotify-1ED760?style=for-the-badge&logo=spotify&logoColor=white&style=flat)](https://developer.spotify.com/dashboard)

 Welcome to **Spotify QuickSave**!
-The Python app that lets you easily save songs to your Spotify library and playlists with just a simple keyboard shortcut and no interruption to your flow of work.
+The Python app that lets you easily save songs to your Spotify library and playlists without any interruption to your workflow.

-I found that when I was working on something while listening to a new playlist, I would keep finding new songs I loved and wanted to add to my library.
-The problem with that is that having to switch to Spotify during every new song to add it to my library interfered a ton with my work.
-This is where **Spotify QuickSave** comes in.
-With QuickSave, all it takes is a simple keyboard shortcut and the currently playing song gets quickly saved to your library and to the playlist you specified when you ran the app.
-And if for some reason you decided you don't actually want to save the song, you can undo with another keyboard shortcut and the last song you just saved gets unsaved and removed from the playlist.
+I found that when I was doing work while listening to a new playlist, I would keep finding new songs I loved and wanted to save to my library.
+The problem with that is having to switch to Spotify on almost every new song to add it to my library was very disruptive to my workflow.
+This drove me to create **Spotify QuickSave**.
+With QuickSave, all it takes is a quick press of a button and the currently playing song gets quickly saved to your library and previously specified playlist.
+If you for some reason change your mind about saving that song, you can easily undo the last save with the push of another button.

 It that's easy!
-Now you can effortlessly save the songs you love while you're browsing the web, working on a project, or just listening to music.
-I actually found myself constantly needing QuickSave **_while_ I was working on it!** and I'm even using it while I write this README.
+Now you can effortlessly save the songs you love while you're browsing the web, doing homework, working on a project, etc. I actually found myself constantly needing QuickSave **_while_ I was developing it,** and I'm even using it while I write this README.

 Ready to give it a try?
 Download the repo and follow the instructions below to get started!